Fees can drain your accounts, so watch them carefully.

 Inactivity Fees from Brokerage Accounts.
 Here's money tossed away.
 Check the fine print on your online brokerage accounts to be sure you are not spending money because the account is not active.

 RMD Penalties.
-Anyone over age 70 ½ is required to take an annual minimum distribution from their IRA and other retirement accounts.
+Anyone over age 70 ½ [extended to age 72 in 2020 pursuant to the SECURE Act] is required to take an annual minimum distribution from their IRA and other retirement accounts.
 If you take the money by December 31st, you are fine.
 However, if you forget, the penalty is steep: it can be up to 50% of the required withdrawal amount.
 That is an expensive mistake.

 Mutual Fund Expense Ratios.
 These are fees charged to cover a fund's annual expenses.
 If you don't know what they are, find out what you are spending on an annual basis.

 Home Costs.
 If your retirement includes aging in place, make plans to ensure that your home remains safe.
 This can include changing out a tub for a walk-in shower, adding a downstairs bedroom or repairs.